ortall0201/Spotify-Playlist-Recommender-System-Using-NLP/README.md

     - Triplet Loss: Ensures that the distance between the embeddings of the anchor and positive songs is smaller than the distance between the embeddings of the anchor and negative songs, with a margin for separation.

+- Training Process:

+    - Songs are grouped into triplets (anchor, positive, negative).
+    - Each song in the triplet passes through the network to generate embeddings.
+    - Distances between embeddings are computed to calculate the triplet loss, which guides the optimization process.

 - Evaluation: